jimwelagu/DomainCrawler/README.md

 # DomainCrawler

 ## Description
 The following webcrawler will search for all links under a target domain.
-Webcrawler uses the scrapy library.
+The web crawler utilizes [Scrapy](https://scrapy.org/), applicaton framework for writing web spiders that crawl through the web.

 ## Get Started
 1. [Download and Install Scrapy](https://doc.scrapy.org/en/latest/intro/install.html)